 It seems that wherever I go, I find bees, or they find me.
 Surrey’s Honeybee Centre is a one-stop-shop for all things bees, honey and honey-related.
 You can watch the bees going about their buzzy business in their hives, taste various honey products, and shop for housewares in the Country Store.
 Take a break to enjoy tea and baked goodies on the honey-inspired menu in the Centre’s Fry’s Corner Beestro.

 DYK: The Centre provides bees and pollination services to several local farms, field trips and seminars provide a wonderful educational experience.
 They even host a bee beard contest in summer.
 No, I did not partake in that.

 6. Stroll Oceanside at Crescent Beach

-7. Quaff Ales and Gin at Central City Brewers & Distillers
+9. Drink ales and gin at Central City Brewers & Distillers

-Since 2003, Central City Brewers has been busy brewing some rather fine and tasty craft beers.
-Their award-winning Red Racer beer is particularly popular, but personally, I was drawn to the Japanese cherry-blossom inspired sakura gin in their Distillery Tasting Room.
+Since 2003, Central City Brewers has been busy brewing fine and tasty craft beers.
+Their award-winning Red Racer beer is particularly popular.
+Personally, I was drawn to the Japanese cherry-blossom inspired sakura gin in their Distillery Tasting Room.
 They are constantly experimenting with tastes and flavors of their beers and spirits, so frequent visits are probably wise to stay on top of all the new creations.
 You can take a tour of the brewery and browse the tap room, or just enjoy a fresh cold craft beer and dinner at one of their brewpubs.

 8. Enjoy Family Fun at Port Kells Nursery